gryor/esitys/README.md

 - Progress of the presentation
 - Slide anchor creation (you can link to an exact slide)
 - Portable
+- Fonts are resized to prevent overflowing
+    - Option to only reduce or max out the size
+    - Options for minimum and maximum font size

 Example
 ----